 So, what does a small residential recovery center look like?
-For example BeWell‘s Los Angeles residential treatment centers include two upscale, six-bed treatment centers: one in the Tarzana neighborhood and one in Sherman Oaks.
+For example BeWell‘s Southern California residential treatment centers include two upscale, six-bed treatment centers.
 While these treatment centers look like large, upscale homes and have several amenities, discussed in further detail below, the key issue to consider is the level of immersive treatment they provide.
-For example, at these BeWell Los Angeles residential treatment centers, intense one on one therapy is provided up to four times per week, far more than is offered in most other treatment settings.
+For example, at these BeWell Southern California residential treatment centers, intense one on one therapy is provided up to four times per week, far more than is offered in most other treatment settings.
 In addition to intensive individual therapy, patients also have access to a variety of group treatment modalities, and because of the setting, these groups are still small enough to maximize patient engagement.

 Patients also have access to a larger variety of individual treatment modalities that go beyond treating addiction, and patients can work on improving other mental health concerns simultaneously with addiction recovery, such as working on depression or anxiety.
 For example, prior traumatic stress is particularly common in many of those addicted to alcohol or other chemical substances (Mills et al., 2018).
 In a larger treatment setting, there is likely less time available for work on personalized individual care, such as working on recovery from past trauma.
 In a smaller, more intimate treatment setting, facilities like those at BeWell can provide such individualized services with providers specializing in essential specialty areas, like trauma recovery.
 Finally, because these small bed California residential facilities are designed to be immersive and clinically intimate, residents also have 24-hour access to professional staff if they need any assistance.